Otumian-empire/swift-python/exercise18.md

 ## Some types of exceptions

-There are a lot of Exceptions and We'd just list some of the mostly seen ones.
+There are a lot of Exceptions and we'd just list some of the mostly seen ones.

 * ZeroDivisionError
 * AttributeError